cnoam/technion-iem-ds_lab/README.md

 # Running the web application
 The webapp runs as a Docker container.<br>
-First, build the container:
+First, build the container: (in the project root directory)
 > docker build **.** -t server:<current_tag>

 then run it
-> ./run_docker.sh server
+> cd scripts && ./run_docker.sh server

 OR - if you just want to build - stop - start fresh again:
-> ./again.sh
+> cd scripts &&  ./again.sh

 # Reliability